 - Be your own boss and work toward starting your own successful business.

-Any job can be stressful.
-HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
+You can't fully escape stress when on the job.
+HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
 Appropriate experience and tools are helpful when resolving these concerns.
-In addition, paid training and a stable workload help both installers and technicians reduce some of the most common sources of work-related stress.
+In addition, paid training and a consistent schedule help both installers and technicians fend off some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Accessing and servicing large equipment can be strenuous.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Carrying heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Accessing and servicing large equipment can be tiring.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be needed, which means professionals in HVAC can often find work across the country.
+While a recession can affect any industry, HVAC is particularly resilient due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be needed, meaning HVAC professionals can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-Newer models of heating and cooling systems need less energy or obtain it from renewable sources including solar and wind.
-Sustainable HVAC equipment will continue to expand, as will the need for certified HVAC technicians.
+As climate control technology continues to evolve, technicians and installers will become even more important.
+The newest models of heating and cooling systems need less energy or produce it from renewable sources such as solar and wind.
+Sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as specialized training.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
 Other, more specialized (and higher paying) HVAC careers require additional education or certifications.

-You can become certified by taking classes at a community college or trade school.
-The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
-An employer may also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation expands your technical knowledge to help you better serve customers.
+You can secure the needed certifications by taking classes at a community college or trade school.
+The time it takes to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
+Your employer might also require NATE certification.
+Standing for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to ensure the highest quality services.

-While some elements of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
+While some elements of an HVAC career could be learned on your own, a proper education means a combination of classroom programs with on-site training.
 At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some math is involved, most of the HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 annually.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
+A community college is usually around $5,000 per year.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

 The daily schedule may vary based on the project and job site.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you will be more likely to keep to a set schedule for regular business hours.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you will be more likely to keep to a set schedule during normal business hours.

-As stated previously, you should expect the occasional job in severe weather as well as in difficult-to-reach places.
+As we mentioned before, you should be comfortable working outdoors in severe weather as well as in difficult-to-reach places.
 For jobs that work with customers or clients, strong customer service skills are always a positive.

-Because HVAC is a fast-growing industry, your salary should reflect that.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-However, total compensation can depend on where you live and its cost of living.
-Some HVAC techs working in management in a high-paying state could make upward of six figures.
+Higher earners usually make around $56,600 and $68,000.
+Then again, your salary may be dependent on the area's average wages and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.

 - HVAC manager, $72,515 average salary